 Hey, Sean, good.

-Hey, Sean, two quick points uh with attorney general violent.
+Hey, Sean, two quick points with Attorney General Bowler.

 One, you know how they were calling him a political appointee.

-And every attorney general in the history of our country has been in a political appointe.
+Well, Anna Kohler and Loretta Lance were political appointees, and every attorney general in the history of our country has been in a political appointee.

-And appointee, and the people voted for it, the president to make that political appointment.
+And the people voted for the president to make that political appointment.

-But Sean, you know, the power of law, abuse of uh power, prosecutors, please.
+Sean, you know, the colour of law, abuse of power, prosecutors, police.

-The attorney general of this country has got to bring color of law, political abuse against local politicians, state politicians, and of course the federal, like we're talking about.
+The Attorney General of this country has got to bring colour of law, political abuse against local politicians, state politicians, and, of course, the federal, like we're talking about.

 This cannot happen.

-I mean, think you nobody cared that they tried to rig Bernie's primary.
+I mean, nobody cared that they tried to rig Bernie's primary.

 It's overwhelming evidence.

-Even Comey admits that they just changed the intent of it and gave her a break.
+Even Comey admits they just changed the intent of it and gave her a break.

-They rigged it and struck him pager laughing at it, saying, Well, that was all run through the attorney general's office.
+And Struck and Page are laughing at it, saying, well, that was all run through the Attorney General's office.

 Nobody gets away with what Hillary did except Hillary.

-You know, think of Christian Saucier, six submarine photos, and it puts them in jail for a year.
+You know, think of Christian Saussier, six submarine photos, and it puts him in jail for a year, shared it with nobody.

 Thanks, Dan.